Dr. Greene's Answer

 Sometimes when we talk to our children, it feels like a surrealistic play, where we repeat ourselves over and over, and no one seems to hear.
-This is frustrating for us and unhealthy for our children.
+This kind of communication is frustrating for us and unhealthy for our children.

 Your son is jumping on the sofa.
 Happily.